BrownFi/BrownFi-tech-docs/BrownFi-techspecs-V2.md

  - $\Delta y = P(1+\frac{R}{2})\Delta x$, where $P$ is the global price fed by oracle;
  - The term $\frac{R}{2}$ is price impact, where $R=\frac{K * \Delta x}{x-\Delta x}$;
- - Kappa ($K$) is the parameter, controlling liquidity concentration on BrownFi's pools.
+ - Kappa ($K$) is an adjustable and configurable parameter, controlling liquidity concentration on BrownFi's pools.

 The Kappa ($K$) is limited by the range $0.001 \leq K \leq 2$.
 Smaller Kappa, greater liquidity concentration.